derekburgess/jaws/README.md

 # JAWS
 ![hehe](/assets/cover.jpg)

 JAWS is a network analysis toolset that works with both CPU and GPU (CUDA), using Graph Databases (Neo4j currently) to provide: A shell pipeline for gathering network packets on a given interface and understanding various shapes of the network including scatter plots, DBSCAN outlier, subgraph analysis, and directed network graphs.
-The name JAWS because "wireshark", and I like the original Jaws movie.
-Which to me is really anomalies and outliers.

 ## Setup